byu-oit/handel/docs/supported-services/beanstalk.rst

 ..
 ATTENTION::

-  Beanstalk tags may not be modified after you initially create the environment.
-Beanstalk has had a feature request open for years to modify tags on environments, but still doesn't support it.
+  CloudFormation doesn't allow Beanstalk tags to be modified after initial environment creation.
+Beanstalk just recently added support for updating tags, but CloudFormation doesn't yet support that feature change for Beanstalk.

-  If you try to modify your *tags* element after your environment is created, your CloudFormation stack will fail to update.
+  Until this support is added, if you try to modify your *tags* element after your environment is created, your CloudFormation stack will fail to update.

 ..
 NOTE::